 But many (maybe most) systems involve some kind of uncertain, random input, so realistic simulation models ought to provide for such variable input as well; these are called stochastic simulation models.
 In fact, ignoring randomness in the input can make for dangerous errors in the simulation output.
 For instance, even in simple queueing models, which form the basic building blocks for a lot of simulations, the averages (expected values) of output performance measures like queue length and waiting time depend directly on the variance (as well as other things) of the service-time distributions.
 So ignoring randomness actually gets you the wrong answer, rather than just complicates your life.
 Besides, you might be interested in the output's randomness itself-like variability in hourly production.
 Of course, if you put random stuff into the simulation logic it's going to give you random stuff out-RIRO.
-Figure 2 illustrates the idea in the same manufacturing example, except now the inputs are probability distributions for the three quantities, regarded as random variables.
-The simulation proceeds by "drawing" realizations from the input probability distributions (indicated by the multiplicity of big dots from the input distributions) and transforms them into an observation on each of the (unknown) output distributions (indicated by the single big dot from each of the output distributions).
+Reconsider the same manufacturing example, except now the inputs are probability distributions for the three quantities, regarded as random variables.
+The simulation proceeds by "drawing" realizations from the input probability distributions and transforms them into an observation on each of the (unknown) output distributions.